mongator/documentation/mandango-bundle/introduction.rst

 Configuration
 -------------

-Add Mandango to your configuration:
+Add Mongator to your configuration:

 .. code-block:: yaml